Archive for the ‘Anti-war’ Category

 After the end of the Mexican-American War (1846-1847), the American Peace Society sponsored an essay competition, with $500 (roughly equivalent to $15,000 today) to be awarded for the best “Review of the Mexican War on the principles of Christianity, and an enlightened statesmanship.”
 The competition was won by the Unitarian minister, Abiel Abbott Livermore (1811-1892).

-The following, taken from the closing pages of Livermore’s essay, might apply today in reviewing and trying to learn from the Iraq War as much as it did for Americans of Livermore’s times.
+The following paragraphs, taken from the closing pages of Livermore’s essay, apply as much today as then.

 Source: Abiel A. Livermore, The War with Mexico Reviewed, Boston, American Peace Society, 1850, pp. 280-286.

 [Note: the material below has been slightly re-arranged, viz. the powerful last two paragraphs come from the chapter preceding the Conclusion in Livermore's essay.]